raamcosta/compose-destinations/README.md

 ## About

-The library is now in its beta stage, which means that I am happy with the core feature set.
-If the APIs change, I will provide a migration path.
+The library is no longer in general beta as of 1.9.50.
-Please do try it and open issues if you find any.
+Version 2 is coming out very soon with API improvements, quality-of-life improvements, and support for mandatory arguments when navigating to a Navigation graph.
 If you're interested in contributing, reach out via [twitter DM](https://twitter.com/raamcosta).

 Any feedback and contributions are highly appreciated!